airr-community/airr-standards/docs/ontovoc/introduction_ontovoc.rst

 1. It provides a controlled namespace for CURIE *prefixes* used in the AIRR schema.
-For now, custom additions to or replacements of these *prefixes* in the schema is prohibited.
+For now, custom additions to or replacements of these *prefixes* in the schema are prohibited.
 This does not affect the ability of repositories to use such custom prefixes internally.
 2. It simplifies resolution of CURIEs by non-repositories.
 The lists of IRI *prefixes* for each CURIE *prefix* should not be